wisniewskikr/chrisblog-it/java-orchestration-kubernetes-helm/springboot-helm-values-set/README.md

 * **Values**: variables which can be injected into Templates.
 In this way Templates can be more generic and reusable
 * **Conditions**: Templates can be rendered in different way regarding to some conditions

 This example presents how to work with **Values**.
 Values are variables which can be injected into template.
 They can be provided as file or as sets in command line.
-This example shows how to provide Values as **file**.
+This example shows how to provide Values as **sets**.

 Link to:
 * **Source Code** of application: `https://github.com/wisniewskikr/chrisblog-it/tree/master/java-springboot/springboot-helloworld-browser-json-actuator-health`